Season Plan Templates

 Duplicating

-Use Duplicate to create a copy of any template (yours or one shared with you).
+Use Duplicate or Copy to Library to create a copy of any template (yours or one shared with you).
+You can keep the copy in your personal library or send it into a team’s season-template collection when you want to hand a template off.
 This is useful for creating variations — for example, a “Club Season - Competitive” template and a “Club Season - Development” variant.

 Deleting